gabrielborel/gabrielborel/README.md

 ### Glad to see you here!
-Graduating in Software Engineering, I have dived in this world at the beginning of 2021 and sice then have been an amazing journey, everyday learning something new and getting better.
+Graduating in Software Engineering, I have dived in this world at the beginning of 2021 and since then have been an amazing journey, everyday learning something new and getting better.

 <br/>